Multiple MCMCs per model with sampler diagnostics

 (logical) Should auxiliary diagnostic information about the latent dynamics be written to temporary diagnostic CSV files?
 This argument replaces CmdStan's

 (string) A path to a directory where CmdStan should write its output CSV files.
+For MCMC there will be one file per chain; for other methods there will be a single file.
 For interactive use this can typically be left at

-(temporary directory) since CmdStanR makes the CmdStan output (posterior draws and diagnostics) available in R via methods of the fitted model objects.
-The behavior ofoutput_dir
+NULL(temporary directory) since CmdStanR makes the CmdStan output (posterior draws and diagnostics) available in R via methods of the fitted model objects.
+This can be set for an entire R session usingoptions(cmdstanr_output_dir).
+The behavior ofoutput_diris as follows:If

-with names corresponding to the defaults used by$save_output_files()
+output_dirwith names corresponding to the defaults used by$save_output_files().

 - output_basename